chenfei-wu/TaskMatrix/README.md

 </a>

 ## Updates:
 - Now TaskMatrix supports [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) and [segment-anything](https://github.com/facebookresearch/segment-anything)!
 Thanks **@jordddan** for his efforts.
-For the image editing case, `GroundingDINO` is first used to locate bounding boxes guided by given text, then `segment-anything` is used to generate the related mask, and finally stable diffusion inpainting is used to edit image based on the mask.
+For the image editing case, `GroundingDINO` is first used to locate bounding boxes guided by given text, then `segment-anything` is used to generate the related mask, and the masked area will be filled by an inpainting model.
     - Firstly, run `python visual_chatgpt.py --load "Text2Box_cuda:0,Segmenting_cuda:0,Inpainting_cuda:0,ImageCaptioning_cuda:0"`
     - Then, say `find xxx in the image` or `segment xxx in the image`. `xxx` is an object.
 TaskMatrix will return the detection or segmentation result!